How does the Eurobond market work?

 In contrast, intermediaries, such as market-makers or inter-dealer/agency brokerage firms, are generally referred to as “sell-side”.
 Sell-side participants act as agents between buy-side or other sell-side market players.

 What the difference between indicative and firm pricing?

 A live price is a price that can be acted on.
 Live prices are mainly quoted by market-makers, electronic trading platforms and buy-side market participants.

-Because Eurobonds are not traded on an exchange with fixed opening hours, trading hours are subject to the working hours of your trading counterparties.
-Usually investors use 5PM GMT/BST as an indication.
+Trading hours are subject to the working hours of your broker or other counterparties.
+Usually investors use 5PM GMT/BST as an indication for African Eurobonds.